-Lesson Title: Perimeter and area of a Theme: Mensuration rhombus Class: CCC 0 Time: 40 minutes Lesson Number: M2-L070 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils  🖂 Draw the sha pe in Opening on the will be able to calculate the perimeter board. and area of a rhombus.
+Lesson Title: Perimeter and area of a Theme: Mensuration rhombus Lesson Number: M2-L070 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils 🗟 Draw the shap be in Opening on the will be able to calculate the perimeter board. and area of a rhombus.